I don,t know if any of you read Elizabeth Goudge's novels,

 things had become hazy.

-My memories of the holidays on a
+My memories of the holidays on an uncle's farm,

 and our visits to the village where